Poppin' Smoke

 When planning a climb up Mount Fuji, you must first decide if you will climb during the day or at night.

-We decided to keep it simple and climb during the day.
-We enjoyed breathtaking views all the way up, and the temperature was comfortable.
 If we do the hike again, maybe we will try climbing Mount Fuji at night, but we were happy with our decision to do our first expedition during the day.

 Weather

-Keep in mind that no matter how hot it is at sea level (e.g. Tokyo) or even at Camp Fuji, weather on Mount Fuji is completely different.
+Keep in mind that no matter how hot it is at sea level (e.g. Tokyo) or even at the foot of the mountain, weather at high altitude is completely different.
 The air is dry and much cooler, and it’s usually quite windy.
-So don’t worry about being too hot, even in August.
-Instead, bring layers and a good windbreaker in case you are cold.

 Altitude